We Got a Love Thang

-"We Got a Love Thang" is a song by American singer-songwriter CeCe Peniston, originally released in January 1992 as the second single from her debut album, Finally (1992).
-The song was co-written by Chantay Savage, and became the second number one hit for the artist, remaining on the top of the Billboard Hot Dance Music/Club Play chart for two weeks.
+"We Got a Love Thang" is a song by American singer-songwriter CeCe Peniston, released on December 30, 1991 by A&M Records as the second single from her debut album, Finally (1992).
+The song was co-written by Chantay Savage and produced by Steve "Silk" Hurley, and became the second number-one hit for the artist, remaining on the top of the US Billboard Hot Dance Music/Club Play chart for two weeks.
 In the United Kingdom, the title scored number six, while on the Billboard Hot 100, it reached number twenty.
 The song contains a sample of the drum break from "Rock with You" by Michael Jackson.

 Critical reception

-Larry Flick of Billboard wrote, "Duplicating the magic of the now-classic club anthem "Finally" was a seemingly impossible task.
+Larry Flick of Billboard magazine wrote, "Duplicating the magic of the now-classic club anthem 'Finally' was a seemingly impossible task.
 However, with the aid of producer Steve "Silk" Hurley, Peniston has come pretty darn close on this delicious pop/houser, on which she exudes immeasurable charm and the sass of a diva."
 A reviewer from Cash Box described the song as an "uptempo, club-oriented song that resembles her previous single, but still has a sound of its own."